-Our businesses and results of operations depend upon general economic conditions.
-We serve customers in industries that are highly competitive, cyclical and that may be significantly impacted by changes in economic or geopolitical conditions.
+Demand for the products our businesses produce and results of operations depend upon general economic conditions.
+We serve customers in industries that are highly competitive and that may be significantly impacted by changes in economic or geopolitical conditions.

-Our results of operations have been materially impacted over the past few years by macro-economic factors, first by the onset and proliferation of the coronavirus ("COVID-19") pandemic, then further from increased energy costs and supply chain disruptions from the Russia-Ukraine conflict, and more recently by cost inflation (raw materials, wage rates and freight).
+Our results of operations have been materially impacted over the past few years by macro-economic factors, first by the onset and proliferation of the coronavirus pandemic ("pandemic"), then further from increased energy costs and supply chain disruptions from the Russia-Ukraine conflict, and more recently by cost inflation (raw materials, wage rates and freight) and a lack of material and in certain regions skilled labor availability.
 These factors significantly affected each of our businesses and how we operate, albeit in different ways and magnitudes.
-Sales in our Packaging segment for dispensing and closure products used in applications to help fight the spread of germs have experienced extreme volatility in demand, with demand spiking to record highs after the onset of the pandemic, demand abating as expected from those high levels over the past year, and in the second half of 2022 demand abruptly falling as a result of some of our large consumer goods customers' choices to rebalance on-hand inventory levels given the current macro-economic environment.
-Sales of certain of our industrial and aerospace-related products were significantly depressed from historical levels during 2020 and 2021, but demand has significantly increased in 2022, to where the industrial demand in our Specialty Products segment has rebounded to pre-pandemic levels, while demand in our Aerospace segment continues to increase (and more quickly than expected) as air travel has picked-up and new aircraft build rates improve.
-Altogether, this significant level of volatility in demand levels, input costs and supply chain availability, as well as internal labor availability, all have pressured our ability to operate efficiently and at historical margin levels.
+Sales in our Packaging segment for dispensing and closure products used in applications to help fight the spread of germs have experienced extreme volatility in demand, with demand spiking to record highs after the onset of the pandemic, demand abating as expected from those high levels beginning mid-2022 and continuing through most of 2023, with demand stabilizing toward the end of 2023, as a result of some of our larger customers' choices to rebalance on-hand inventory levels and caution in purchasing behaviors given the current inflationary macroeconomic environment.
+Sales of certain of our aerospace-related products were significantly depressed from historical levels following the onset of the pandemic, but demand has significantly increased in recent quarters as air travel has picked-up and new aircraft build rates improve.
+Certain of our products for industrial applications, for example steel cylinders for packaged gas applications, and engines and compressors for oil & gas extraction, have experienced volatility in demand related to a number of channel and economic factors in more recent periods.
+Altogether, this significant level of volatility in demand levels, input and transportation costs, and material and labor availability, have pressured our ability to operate efficiently and at historical margin levels.